 The AUX jack (1) is located below the air conditioner controls.
-The AUX audio input jack accepts any standard analog audio input such as from a portable cassette tape player, MP3 player or laptop computers.
+The AUX audio input jack accepts any standard analog audio input such as from a portable cassette tape player, MP3 player or a laptop computer.

 Press the AUX button to play a compatible device when it is plugged into the AUX jack.